agnesoft/adev/projects/astl/README.md

 -   `/std:c++latest` enables modules.
 -   `/headerUnit` maps the header file being imported to the `ifc` in format (`"<path to hpp>=<path to its ifc>"`).
--   Link againsst the astl.obj as well.
+-   Link against the astl.obj as well.

 ## clang